-A. Performance of Task-Level Schemes
+7.1 Performance of Task-Level Schemes

-For different system utilization (i.e., spare capacity), we first evaluate the performance of the task-level static schemes.
+For different system utilization (i.e., spare capacity), we first evaluate the performance of the tasklevel static schemes.
 It is assumed that all jobs take their WCETs.
-For task sets with short periods (i.e., $p \in [10, 20]$), where each set contains 20 tasks, Figure 3a first shows the probability of failure (i.e., 1-reliability) for NPM and the static schemes.
+For task sets with short periods (i.e., $p \in [10, 20]$ ), where each set contains 20 tasks, Figure 3a first shows the probability of failure (i.e., 1-reliability) for NPM and the static schemes.
 Here, the probability of failure shown is the ratio of the number of failed jobs (recovery jobs have been incorporated, if any) over the total number of jobs executed.

 From the figure, we can see that, as the system utilization increases, for NPM, the probability of failure increases slightly.
 The reason for this is that, with increased total utilization, the computation requirement for each task increases and tasks run longer, which increases the probability of being subject to transient fault(s).
 The probability of failure for SPM increases drastically due to increased fault rates and extended execution time.
-Note that, the minimum energy efficient frequency is $f{ee} = 0.37$.
-At low system utilizations (i.e., U < 0.37), SPM executes all tasks with f{ee} .
-The probability of failure for SPM increases utilization for the same reason as NPM.
-However, when the system utilization is higher than 0.37, the processing speed of SPM increases with increased utilization, which has lower failure rates and results in decreased probability of failure.
+Note that, the minimum energy efficient frequency is $f{ee} = 0.37$ .
+At low system utilizations (i.e., U < 0.37), SPM executes all tasks with $f{ee}$ .
+The probability of failure for SPM increases slightly with increased utilization for the same reason as